 Why you ask?
 Because they do not care about doing things the RIGHT WAY, and do not have care and concern for you.

-The next time you decide to hire a professional please remember price should not be your sole deciding factor and below you find a list of important questions you should ask.
+The next time you decide to hire a professional cleaner please remember price should not be your sole deciding factor and below you find a list of important questions you should ask.
 If you live in the Metro Detroit area and are looking to hire professional cleaners look no further than Chet’s Cleaning.
 We offer free consultations for new clients so contact us today!

 Remember, quality doesn’t cost it PAYS.